The Scope of These Guidance Leaflets

 Inspired by the iconic book "Small is Beautiful: Economics as if people mattered".

-A link to another page where there is a series of leaflets, with a working example spreadsheet, of how "ordinary" volunteer Trustees can easily set up and run their charity's accounts to the required Charity Commission standard without having to become "professional" accountants.
+Clicking on this link takes youto another page on this website.
+There you will find a series of leaflets, with a working example spreadsheet, of how "ordinary" volunteer Trustees can easily set up and run their charity's accounts to the required Charity Commission standard without having to become "professional" accountants.

 "People don't plan to fail - they simply fail to plan" (an old adage)

-A link to another page which explains why you need a Programme Plan - and how to set one up.
+Clicking on this link takes you to another page on this website which explains why you need a Programme Plan (usually called a Business Plan in the commercial sector) - and how to set one up.

-A link to another page where there are working examples of the common Policies & Procedures that charities should have in place.
+Clicking on this link takes you to another page on this website where where you will find downloadable working examples of the common Policies & Procedures that charities should have in place.

-There's no "one size fits all" - so the examples won't suit every charity - but they're better than staring at a blank sheet of paper wondering where to start.
+But there's no "one size fits all".
+So the examples won't suit every charity.
+But they're better than staring at a blank sheet of paper wondering where to start.

 Professional Charity Registration Services